gregschmit/django-settings-model/README.rst

 construct your own settings model(s), and things like webserver restarts are handled in the abstract model class.

-**The Problem**: Sometimes you want to build an app that can run on an arbitrary piece of equipment, and things like timezone, hostname, or SMTP settings may need to be editable from the UI.
+**The Problem**: Sometimes you want to build an app that can be managed by non-developers, and things like timezone, hostname, or SMTP settings may need to be editable from the UI.

 **The Solution**: This app implements a base ``SettingsModel`` class that allows you to expose settings to a user interface via the database.
+It writes these stub settings to separate files which you try/include at the end of your main settings file.
+This way you have sensible defaults, but when the user created/edits a model file in the UI, those settings override.
+There is a mechanism to touch the ``wsgi.py``/``manage.py`` files when saving, so the only thing left to do is either configure your web server to watch those files and reboot when they are touched, or use a tool like ``incrond`` to watch those files and trigger your webserver to reboot when they are touched.

 How to Use